There is some

-The reference and news about the University of Karachi that related to this topic which clear the all confusions.
+and news about the University of Karachi that related to this topic which clear

 KU had started the BS programme, a four-year academic course equal to MA and MSc, after the HEC’s pressure and cancellation of BA (Hons), BSc (Hons), MA and MSc courses in 2007, but the varsity has decided to give more options to new candidates in the coming academic sessions so they could also apply for the degrees of BA (Hons), BSc (Hons), MA and MSc.